JADES: Low Surface Brightness Galaxies at 0.4 < z < 0.8 in GOODS-S: Discussion and Conclusions

 Most galaxies in our sample are very extended, and with a S\'{e}rsic index of $n \sim 0.65$ (see Figure \ref{fig:multi_band_params}).
 However, due to our choice in using the mean effective surface brightness to define our LSBs instead of the central surface brightness, there is a group of objects in our sample with HSB centres ($\mu_0 < 23$ mag arcsec$^{-2}$).
 We find that in this group of outliers there are objects with bright centres and LSB disks, but there are other objects where the effective radius is overestimated, leading to a disparity in $\mu_0$ and $\mu_{\rm eff}$.
 The LSBs seem to be relatively faint at longer wavelengths (F356W, F444W), but have somewhat normally distributed colours at lower wavelengths (see Figure \ref{fig:color_color}).
 Our LSB sample is diverse in colour, although with a slight gradient toward redder in F115W-F150W and bluer in F277W-F356W colours.

 Using the SED-fitting programme \texttt{bagpipes}, we estimate the star formation history, stellar mass, mass-weighted age, and dust attenuation.
 We compare these photometrically derived quantities with a sample of high surface brightness (HSB) objects at a similar size and stellar mass range to our LSBs, and a low redshift LSB sample defined by $z < 0.4$ and $\bar{\mu}_{\rm eff} > 24$ mag arcsec$^{-2}$ in F200W.
-Both LSB samples appear to be quenched and void of star formation compared with the HSB sample.
+Both LSB and HSB samples at $0.4 < z < 0.8$ appear to be quenched and void of star formation (SFR$_{100} \lesssim 10^{-2}$ $M_{\odot}$ yr$^{-1}$), and exhibit similar star formation histories and rates at fixed stellar mass, while the $z < 0.4$ LSB sample exhibits less star formation on average (see Figures \ref{fig:SEDs_SFHs}, \ref{fig:SFR100_tMW}, and \ref{fig:SFMS_sSFR}).

 Our LSB sample is low in stellar mass, and in the dwarf regime of galaxies.
 Both comparison samples are selected to be of comparable stellar mass using F200W magnitude as a prior before \texttt{bagpipes} fitting, though the $z < 0.4$ LSB distribution extends to notably lower masses.
 Both LSB samples have comparable distributions of dust attenuation, with the HSB distribution having a statistically lower attenuation.
 This implies dust attenuation could play a role, though the majority of our LSBs have $A_V < 1$ mag (see Figure \ref{fig:Av_stellar_mass}).
 Therefore, dust attenuation does not appear to be a major factor in the dimming of these LSBs for most of both samples.